Ghir/meditify/README.md

 components and naming the CSS classes.

-The flexbox model is used through [flex-layout](https://github.com/angular/flex-layout) for creating the layout of components.
+The flexbox model is used through [flex-layout](https://github.com/angular/flex-layout) to create the layout of components.